PowerLoom/docs/docs/build-with-powerloom/use-cases/building-new-usecase/extending-uniswapv2-dashboard.md

 ## Extending with New Data Points

 :::tip
-Prerequisities: Before we dive into the implementation of new data points, you may want to look at the concept of how the pooler functions and how it retrives and processes the data.
+Prerequisites: Before we dive into the implementation of new data points, you may want to look at the concept of how the pooler functions and how it retrieves and processes the data.

 [Closer look into the Snapshot Datasets](/docs/build-with-powerloom/use-cases/existing-implementations/uniswapv2-dashboard/closer-look-at-snapshots)
 :::